cython/cython/docs/src/quickstart/install.rst

 Installing Cython
 =================

-Many scientific Python distributions, such as Enthought Canopy [Canopy]_, Python(x,y) [Pythonxy]_, and Sage [Sage]_, bundle Cython and no setup is needed.
+Many scientific Python distributions, such as Anaconda [Anaconda]_, Enthought Canopy [Canopy]_, Python(x,y) [Pythonxy]_, and Sage [Sage]_,
+bundle Cython and no setup is needed.
 Note however that if your distribution ships a version of Cython which is too old you can still use the instructions below to update Cython.
 Everything in this tutorial should work with Cython 0.11.2 and newer, unless a footnote says otherwise.

 Unlike most Python software, Cython requires a C compiler to be present on the system.
 The details of getting a C compiler varies